Get insider access

 Best OLED Monitors

-Many new OLED monitors have come out in 2024, including both QD-OLED and WOLED models in various sizes, resolutions, and refresh rates.
-Generally speaking, QD-OLEDs offer the best picture quality with more vivid colors and brighter highlights, but blacks look purple in a bright room on those monitors, so a WOLED may be a better choice if that bothers you.
-Since many models use the same OLED panel as their competitors, choosing one over another can come down to features and price.
+Many new OLED monitors came out in 2024, including both QD-OLED and WOLED models in various sizes, resolutions, and refresh rates.
+Generally speaking, QD-OLEDs offer the best picture quality with more vivid colors and brighter highlights.
+However, blacks look purple in a bright room on those monitors, so a WOLED may be a better choice if that bothers you.
+Since many models use the same panel as their competitors, choosing one over another can come down to features, price, and availability, which we consider for this recommendation.

-We've bought and tested more than 330 monitors, and below are our picks for the best OLEDs available.
-See our recommendations for the best gaming monitors, the best 4k HDR monitors, and, if you're concerned about the risk of burn-in, the best Mini LED monitors.
+We've bought and tested more than 335 monitors, and below are our picks for the best OLEDs available.
+See our recommendations for the best HDR gaming monitors, the best HDR monitors, and, if you're concerned about the risk of burn-in, the best Mini LED monitors.
 Check out the best OLED TVs, too.
-You can also vote for the next OLED you want us to test, and learn about the best monitor brands.
+You can also vote for the next OLED you want us to test and learn about the best monitor brands.

 1. Best OLED Monitor

 The Samsung is part of a group of 32-inch, 4k QD-OLEDs that came out in 2024 and all perform similarly.
 Besides price and availability, choosing one over the other comes down to features and personal needs.
-This monitor is different from competing models because it has a built-in smart platform, which is useful for streaming content.
+This monitor differs from competing models because it has a built-in smart platform, which is useful for streaming content.
 Also, it uses a matte screen coating that reduces glare well, which is ideal if you want to use it in a bright room.
-However, the coating introduces haziness, so if that bothers you, the MSI MPG 321URX QD-OLED is a fantastic alternative with a glossy coating.
-That said, it's sometimes harder to find, but it's worth getting if you can find it for less than the Samsung.
+However, the coating has haziness, so if that bothers you, the MSI MPG 321URX QD-OLED is a fantastic alternative with a glossy coating.
+It's sometimes harder to find, but it's worth getting if you can find it for less than the Samsung.

 See our review